-A Bachelor of Science in Animal Behavior provides you with a diverse set of skills and depth of knowledge, preparing you for work in a variety of industries and work environments.
-Students with the Animal Behavior B.S. degree take their education in many directions.
-They are well prepared to work in research, education, business, industry, parks, museums, veterinary medicine, and government.
+A Bachelor of Science degree in Animal Behavior provides you with a diverse set of skills and depth of knowledge, preparing you for work in a variety of industries and work environments.
+Initial and long-term destinations for graduates include positions in many job sectors: research, education, business, industry, parks, museums, veterinary medicine, and government.

-With increased focus on job growth in STEM (Science, Technology, Engineering, and Math) fields, job opportunities are vast for students with analytical, critical thinking, and research skills.
+With increased focus on job growth in STEM (Science, Technology, Engineering, and Math) fields, there are many job opportunities for students with analytical, critical thinking, and research skills.

-Graduates with the Animal Behavior B.S. may become research assistants, teachers, lab managers, wildlife and conservation officers, veterinary assistants, and veterinarians, among other careers.
+Animal Behavior majors may become researchers, teachers, lab managers, wildlife and conservation officers, veterinary assistants, and veterinarians, among other careers.